bhatiaabhinav/RL-v2/readme.md

 or set env variable RL_LOGDIR to specify logs directory.

 For Windows:
+(Many of the things below can be more conviniently installed using Chocolatey package manager for Windows)
 - Install git (with Unix tools).
 - Install VisualStudio Community Edition 2019 with MS Build Tools 2015, 2017, 2019.
 - Install swig.
+- Install ffmpeg.
 - Install cuda and corresponding version of pytorch (after activating virtual env). https://pytorch.org/.

 Then: